Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Shape Theorem

-Now consider the first p-stable particle in one of these four blocks located at some node $v$.
-In order for this particle to become p-stable, there should have been $\size'$ flips of p-stable particles in the rest of its neighborhood which -- except for $O(w)$ nodes -- consists of at most three blocks.
-Next, consider the first particle that has become p-stable in one of these three blocks (located at some node $v'$).
-With a similar argument as above, there has been $\size'$ flips of p-stable particles in the rest of the neighborhood of this particle which again consists of at most three blocks to make this particle p-stable.
-Let $B_1$ denote the event of having equal number of flips in these three blocks that consist the neighborhood of $v'$ -- except for $O(w)$ nodes -- and that also the $l_\infty$ distance between each pair of the nodes with one node in one block and the other in another block is maximum and that also the $l_\infty$ distance between each of these nodes where a flip occurs and the node $v'$ is also maximum.
+Now consider the first p-stable particle in one of these four blocks located at some node $u_1$.
+In order for this particle to become p-stable, there should have been $\size'$ flips of p-stable particles in the rest of its neighborhood.
+The rest of the neighborhood consists of at most three quarter of a neighborhood, so the number of particles in it is close to the number of particles in three blocks, since the number of particles in a block differs from the number of particles in a quarter of a neighborhood only by $O(w)$.
+Next, consider the first particle that has become p-stable in one of these three blocks (located at some node $u_2$).
+With a similar argument as above, there should have been $\size'$ flips of p-stable particles in the rest of the neighborhood of this particle, which again consists of at most three blocks to make this particle p-stable.
+We now want to consider an event whose occurrence will lead to $u_1$ requiring the maximum number of flips to become affected.
+Let $f_1, f_2,$ and $f_3$ denote the number of flips in each of the three blocks that happen before $u_1$ becomes affected, respectively.
+Let $B_1$ denote the event where $ f_1 = f_2 \pm O(w)$, $f_2 = f_3 \pm O(w)$ and that the $l_\infty$ distance between each pair of the nodes with one node in one of these three blocks and the other in another one of these three blocks is maximum, and that also the $l_\infty$ distance between each of these nodes where a flip occurs and the node $u_1$ is also maximum.

+Now, if we show that event $B$ conditional on $B_1$ occurs w.h.p., it is easy to see (using the Bayes' theorem and the FKG inequality) that event $B$ occurs w.h.p. as well, namely